-We help you navigate the complexities of selling your residential or commercial property.
+Our property team can help you navigate the complexities of selling your property, whether residential or commercial.

-There are considerable intricacies involved in selling property in Victoria.
-We ensure that the preparation of your Contract of Sale and Vendor Statement (Section 32) is completed with your unique circumstances in mind.
+You do not have to engage a lawyer when you sell your house however there are complexities involved in selling a property in Victoria so we would recommend that you work with a qualified property lawyer.
+Our property lawyers ensure that the preparation of your Contract of Sale and Vendor Statement (Section 32) is tailored and completed with your specific circumstances in mind.

-We act for vendors in the sale of residential and commercial properties (including developments), farm land, industrial and mixed-use properties.
+Our property lawyers act for vendors in the sale of residential and commercial properties (including developments), farmland, industrial and mixed-use properties.

-We have extensive experience to walk you through the complete process of conveyancing from preparing your Contract of Sale and Vendor’s Statement (Section 32) to settlement.
+Our property lawyers and conveyancers have extensive experience to guide you through the complete process of conveyancing from preparing your Contract of Sale and Vendor’s Statement (Section 32) through to settlement.

-We are experienced in PEXA, Duties Online and lodgments with the Land Titles Office and in dealing with your bank and purchaser’s representative.
-Our eye for detail and experience in the area gives you peace of mind that your sale document is legally sound.
+Our property lawyers and conveyancers are experienced in PEXA, Duties Online and lodgments with the Land Titles Office and in dealing with your bank and purchaser’s representative.
+Our legal team’s eye for detail and experience in the area gives you peace of mind that your sale document is legally sound.

-The Burke & Associates Lawyers point of difference in the industry is that we are available to answer your questions in a timely manner both over the telephone or by email.
-We value our client relationships and pride ourselves on providing a high level of service.
+The Burke Lawyers point of difference in the industry is that we are available to answer your questions in a timely manner both over the telephone or by email.
+Our property lawyers and conveyancers value our client relationships and pride ourselves on providing a high level of service.
 We will also advise you of costs at the outset so that there are no surprises.

-We act in the conveyancing for all types of properties from residential to commercial or retail, development sites, healthcare property, industrial and more.
+In addition our property lawyers and conveyancers have significant experience in conveyancing for a broad range of properties, from residential to commercial or retail, development sites, healthcare property and industrial.

 Why appoint a lawyer and not a conveyancer?

-Selling a property may also affect other matters such as taxation, Wills or family matters.
-Lawyers can advise you on such matters.
+Selling a property may also affect other areas of your life such as taxation, Wills or other family related matters.
+Lawyers are qualified to legally advise you on such matters.